 FCVC does not provide animal services for donkeys or horses.
 However, as a veterinarian we can recommend the Longhopes Donkey Rescue and Shelter as a wonderful rescue facility that takes care of their animals and as a place to adopt, sponsor, donate or volunteer.
+And you can Make a Donation to this effort by Giving Where You Live on Colorado Gives Day – Dec 8th!

 The Longhopes Donkey Shelter